somrajroy/AWS3TierArchitecturewithTFModules/README.md

 `For aspiring developers, it's your playground` — a chance to the download code, tinker, and master Terraform.
 Explore a treasure trove of free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.

-`To summarize - this blog is a prescriptive guidance for anyone interested in automation-first, security-first, and efficient infrastructure management`. <br/>
+`To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management`. <br/>

 #### Overall learnings
 - `Terraform Automation, efficient resource management & predictable infrastructure`: Experience the efficiency of infrastructure-as-code using Terraform.